Nepiki/Guides/Achievement-Guide-template-(Full).md

 # 2) Introduction

-In this section, you can give a short synopsis about the game, your feelings about the set, as well as placing credits to the achievement set makers.
+In this section, you can give a short synopsis about the game, your feelings about the set, as well as placing credits to the achievement set makers if you so desire.

 # 3) Walkthrough